/

 Master data spread across ERP, CRM, and specialized applications leads to:

-differences in reporting;
+differences in reports;

 discussions about data quality;